privacybydesign/pbdf-website/pages/meetings.md

    cs.ru.nl

+### Next IRMA meeting: Friday afternoon, April 3, 2020.

+Details will be provided here in due course.

-### Next IRMA meeting: Friday afternoon, November 29, 2019.
+### Earlier IRMA meeting: Friday afternoon, November 29, 2019.

 **This meeting is not in Utrecht**.
 This time it will be organised by the city of Amsterdam, at **Weesperstraat 113**, from 13:30 -